kabelwerk/sdk-js/docs/rooms.md

 -   **`room.getUser()`** → Returns the room's user, as an `{ id, key, name }` object.
 -   **`room.isArchived()`** → Returns a boolean indicating whether the room is marked as archived.
 This method is only available on the hub side.
 -   **`room.loadEarlier()`** → Loads more messages from earlier in the chat history.
 A room object keeps track of the earliest message it has processed, so this method would usually just work when loading a chat room's history.
 Returns a Promise which resolves into a `{ messages }` object.
 -   **`room.moveMarker(messageId)`** → Moves the connected user's marker in the room, creating it if it does not exist yet.
-The parameter should be the ID of the message to which to move the marker.
+If provided, the optional parameter should be the ID of the message to which to move the marker; the default value is the ID of the last message in the room that the client is aware of.
 Returns a Promise which resolves into the updated marker object.
 -   **`room.off(event, ref)`** → Removes one or more previously attached event listeners.
 Both parameters are optional: if no `ref` is given, all listeners for the given `event` are removed; if no `event` is given, then all event listeners attached to the room object are removed.
 -   **`room.on(event, listener)`** → Attaches an event listener.
 See [next section](#list-of-events) for a list of available events.
 Returns a short string identifying the attached listener — which string can be then used to remove that event listener via the `room.off(event, ref)` method.
 -   **`room.once(event, listener)`** → The same as the `room.on(event, listener)` method, except that the listener will be automatically removed after being invoked — i.e. the listener is invoked at most once.